-- Federal Subsidized and Unsubsidized Direct Student Loan - Federal Direct Plus Parent Loan for Undergraduate Students - Interest-free Online Payment Plan - Private/Alternative Student Loans
+- Federal Subsidized and Unsubsidized Direct Student Loan - Federal Direct Plus Parent Loan for Undergraduate Student - Interest-free Online Payment Plan - Private/Alternative Student Loans

-General Eligibility Requirements for Federal Financial Aid Eligibility requirements necessitate that you:
+General Eligibility Requirements for Federal Financial Aid

+Eligibility requirements necessitate that you:

-- Be a U.S. citizen or eligible non-citizen with a valid Social Security Number - Demonstrate that you are qualified to obtain a post-secondary education by having a high - school diploma, a General Education Development (GED) Certificate or homeschooled - completion equivalent - Enroll in an eligible program as a regular student seeking a degree or certificate - Make satisfactory academic progress as outlined in policy
+- Be a U.S. citizen or eligible non-citizen with a valid Social Security Number - Demonstrate that you are qualified to obtain a post-secondary education by having a high school diploma, a General Education Development (GED) Certificate or home school completion equivalent. - Enroll in an eligible program as a regular student seeking a Financial Aid approved degree or certificate - Maintain satisfactory academic progress as outlined in policy